josiahcoad/Wanderland/README.md

 ### How to Contribute:
 - So you like the idea and want to be part of it?
 Awesome!
 I'd recomend starting with any issues with the tag **good first issue**.
-- Please submit your changes as a pull request.
-Idealy a pull request represents a complete feature you're adding.
 - We use eslint to maintain coding standards.
 Please make sure you have the **eslint** extention installed in vscode.
 You can also run the *Prettier* auto-formatter on your documents before submitting a PR. *Prettier* is a VS code extention as well.

 Peace out and happy travelling :v: :yum: